Tarkan (comics): Fictional character biography

 Tarkan's background is revealed in the adventure Gümüş Eyer (The Silver Saddle).
-He is born as the son of Hunnic warlord Altar in the Caucasus Mountains.
+He is born as the son of the Hunnic warlord Altar in the Caucasus Mountains.
 As an infant, he is orphaned after an Alan raid and raised by wild grey wolves, a process that makes him overwhelmingly powerful and courageous.
 Later, he becomes a warrior in the service of Attila the Hun.

-Tarkan's sole companion is his grey wolf named simply Kurt (Turkish for wolf) and he is occasionally helped by Kulke, a cunning and skillful warrior of short stature, and Bige, a bold and chaste girl with romantic interest in him.
+Tarkan's sole companion is his grey wolf, who is named simply Kurt (Turkish for wolf).
+Tarkan is occasionally helped by Kulke, a cunning and skillful warrior of short stature, and Bige, a bold and chaste girl with romantic interest in him.

 Film adaptations

 All Tarkan adaptations - except two - feature Kartal Tibet as the protagonist, in a series that ran from 1969 to 1973.
 However, the first Tarkan film is Tarkan: Canavarlı Kule (Tarkan: The Monster Tower), which was shot and released separately from the first Tibet Tarkan (Tarkan: Mars'ın Kılıcı), following a dispute about the casting of the lead actor.
 Another film, made in 1971, is Tarkan Viking Kanı (Tarkan: The Viking Blood).
-An earlier film inspired by Tarkan is Bozkırlar Şahini Targan (Targan: The Falcon of the Steppes) directed in 1968 by Mehmet Aslan who would also be the director of four Tarkan titles.
+An earlier film inspired by Tarkan is Bozkırlar Şahini Targan (Tarkan: The Falcon of the Steppes) directed in 1968 by Mehmet Aslan who would also be the director of four Tarkan titles.